team-centric-software/simple-d3-heatmap/README.md

 Description
 -----------------

-This Module allows you to create nicely looking heatmap calendars with ease.
-You can choose between the yearly, monthly and weekly format.
+This module allows you to create nicely looking heatmap calendars with ease.
+You can choose between yearly, monthly and weekly format.

 Preview
 -----------------